 Julianne’s current research interests include: improving the quality of resuscitation training, the use of patient simulation for hospital staff training, and advancing the quality of respiratory and mechanical ventilation simulation.

 Shannon Poling is a simulation educator for the Johns Hopkins Medicine Simulation Center in Baltimore, MD.
-Shannon has a Baccalaureate Degree in Science with a concentration in Respiratory Therapy from Salisbury University.
-She is currently pursuing her Master’s Degree in Education for Health Professionals (MeHP) at the Johns Hopkins University School of Education.
+Shannon has a Baccalaureate Degree in Science with a concentration in Respiratory Therapy from Salisbury University and has also completed her Master’s Degree in Education for Health Professionals (MeHP) at the Johns Hopkins University School of Education.
 Shannon is also certified by the Society for Simulation in Healthcare as a Healthcare Simulation Educator.

-Shannon’s previous experiences include; neonatal respiratory therapist, blood gas lab coordinator, respiratory staff educator, adjunct faculty for the BCCC respiratory therapy program and simulation coordinator as well as representing the Northern Chapter of the MD/DC Society of Respiratory Care.
+Shannon’s previous experiences include: neonatal respiratory therapist, blood gas lab coordinator, respiratory staff educator, adjunct faculty for the BCCC respiratory therapy program and simulation coordinator as well as volunteering her time as a representative for the MD/DC Society of Respiratory Care.

-Shannon’s responsibilities at the Johns Hopkins Medicine Simulation Center include; assessing the needs of the Simulation Center’s users/faculty, simulation curriculum design and debriefing.
+Shannon’s responsibilities at the Johns Hopkins Medicine Simulation Center include assessing the needs of the Simulation Center’s users/faculty and simulation curriculum design and debriefing.
 She is also responsible to provide facilitator training on the appropriate use of simulation technology in the education or assessment of healthcare providers and providing technical and instructional support to customers of the Simulation Center.